WICG/turtledove/FLEDGE_browser_bidding_and_auction_API.md

 decreasing order by the interest group's `priority` field -- until the next interest group does not fit.

-Space can be allocated between different buyers in several different modes:
+Space can be allocated between different buyers in several different modes, depending on what options are specified in the `perBuyerConfig`:

 1. Equally - Space is divided equally between buyers when `targetSize` is not specified.